JoysonQin/LearnGit/readme.txt

 Creating a new branch is quick.
 2222222local repository22222222
 1111111111111111111122
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.222222